Custom Search

 Legal Notices

-How to Choose the Correct Offense for Your Basketball Team
+How to Choose the Best Offense for Your Basketball Team

-At the same time, t he coach should never use players at a position where they show no ability.
+The coach should never use players at a position where they show no ability.
 He should assign duties that best utilize the abilities of each player.
-Good ball handlers should handle the ball most of the time, and good cutters should be exploited.
-The best rebounders should be in position to rebound, and good shooters should be constantly screened for by teammates who know how to set screens.
+The offense should keep the best rebounders in position to rebound, and the good shooters should take the most shots.
+All the others should understand proper screening technique to be able to screen for the better shooters.

 1. small groups of two or three, using station drills incorporating various aspects of the team offense.